 Study Suggests Hospitals Do Not Follow Recommendations for Bed Cleaning Products

-Researchers at Xavier University suggest hospitals use chemicals that are not approved by the EPA to sanitize hospital beds, and most hospitals do not follow recommendations for appropriate use of these chemicals.
+Xavier University suggest hospitals use chemicals that are not approved by the EPA to sanitize hospital beds, and most hospitals do not follow recommendations for appropriate use of these chemicals.

 For the study, researchers queried 113 hospitals ranked by US News & World Report about their cleaning procedures for hospital beds and mattresses.
 Of these, 69 (61 percent) agreed to participate in the survey.
 They were asked questions ranging from what chemicals they use to clean their beds and mattresses to how the cleaner is rinsed off the bed.
 Key findings from the survey include the following: